FrankWorldview/blockchain/React.md

     <div>
       <p>Count: {count}</p>

       {/*
         Clicking this:
         → calls setCount
-        → schedules an update
+        → schedules a state update (may be batched)
-        → triggers re-render
+        → triggers a re-render
       */}
       <button onClick={() => setCount(count + 1)}>
         Increase